treehouses/treehouses.github.io/pages/blog/20200217-headlessrpi.md

 ![](images/20200217-windows-boot.png)

 The file we want to edit  is `autorunonce` file.
-Before editing this file, we need to find the current network info so that we can assign IP address for our pi.
+Before editing this file, we need to find the current network info so that we can assign IP address for our Pi.

 **Note: ** we look for `autorunonce`, not `autoranonce`.
 If you don't find the `autorunonce`, then create an empty file and name it as `autorunonce`

 After opening the `autrunonce` file, go ahead and erase the content of the file since we will start from the scratch.

-## Assign IP address for pi
+## Assign IP address for Pi
 First, we need to find your current subnet and ip of your network.

 - In Windows environment